-It was a blatant lie, but Nash hoped if he said it enough, it would become the truth.
+It was a blatant lie, but if he said it enough, mayhap it would become truth.

 He had no business caring for anything, much less anybody, at the moment.

-Damn her and infernal voice for tempting him to think otherwise.
+Blast her and her infernal voice for tempting him to think otherwise.

 He dreamed of one day having a pure wife.
 An innocent.
 As long as she composed herself as he imagined a lady would—caring for her family (which, to his way of thinking, meant her man—him) and caring for her home (the one he’d never had, not since his mother abandoned them shortly after his father did the same)—she didn’t have to be a lady in truth or even very beautiful.
 A simple refined peasant or even a clean servant—he wasn’t overly particular—would suit him fine.
 A woman who had saved herself just for him.
 That was what he truly desired.

-But those were imaginings—the two to three minutes of fantasy he allowed himself in the moments before full wakefulness intruded and reality crashed down around him.
+But those were imaginings—the scant moments of fantasy he allowed himself in the lull before full wakefulness intruded and reality crashed down.
 He couldn’t take a virgin.
 He couldn’t have a wife.

 Or children, or a family of his own.
 He wouldn’t have peace.